metacollin/homebrew-gnuradio/README.md

 homebrew-gnuradio
 =================

-Delicious and foamy --HEAD only tap of the latest development version of gnuradio!
+Delicious and foamy tap of the latest development version of gnuradio!
 Yay!
 Builds clean on Mac OS X Yosemite 10.10 using Xcode 6.1 command line tools (clang/llvm).

 Disable virtualenv if you use it, and: